brodsa/loopitoy/README.md

 # loopitoy
+## UX
+- Agile Development (Strategy)
+    - User Stories
+    - EDR Model
+    - Apps and Logic Flow
+- Wireframes (Skeleton)
+- Fonts & Colors (Surface)

+## Features
+CRUD functionality

+## Business Model
+- project goals
+- purpose and value to users and Busnisess
+- target audiance - how their needs are addressed by the application
+- map project goals to user stories

+### SEO
+- SEO (keywords, robots.txt, sitemap.xml)

+### Marketing
+- Social
+- Newsletter

+## Testing & Validation

+### Bugs

+## Technologies Used

 ## Deployment & Forking & Cloning

-## Setup the workspace
 [Visual Studio Code](https://code.visualstudio.com/) and [GitHub](https://github.com/) have been used to build the web page.
 Make sure you have them installed.

+### Setup the workspace
 The workspace should be setup as follows:
 1. Open the terminal in Visual Studio Code (Navigation Menu > Terminal > New Terminal)
 2. Navigate to the location, where you would like to have the repository locally